sudoahidalgo/gate/README.md

 ## Environment Variables

-Both the local server and the Netlify Functions need access to Supabase.
+Both the local server and the Netlify Functions need access to Supabase and some configuration details.
 Define the following variables:

 - `SUPABASE_URL` – URL of your Supabase instance.
 - `SUPABASE_SERVICE_KEY` – Service role key with access to your database.
+- `TIMEZONE` – IANA time zone used when validating code schedules.
+If not set, the server's local time zone is used.

 When deploying to Netlify, set these variables in the **Site settings → Environment variables** section of the Netlify dashboard.
-For local development, create a `.env` file in the project root with the variables in the form:
+Remember to define `TIMEZONE` so that schedule restrictions are evaluated correctly.
+For local development, create a `.env` file in the project root with the variables in the
+form:

 ```bash
 SUPABASE_URL=your-supabase-url